-The Newfoundlanders were still there, at Berles-au-Bois, four weeks and three days later when, on November 17, the 1st Battalion of the Newfoundland Regiment was to be ordered yet again onto a train, on this occasion to travel in a south-easterly direction to the town of Peronne.
-From there it had begun to move further eastward, by this time on foot, towards the theatre of the battle now imminent.
+The Newfoundlanders had still been there, at Berles-au-Bois, four weeks and three days later when, on November 17, the 1st Battalion was to be ordered yet again onto a train, on this occasion to travel in a south-easterly direction to the town of Peronne.
+From there it had begun to move further eastward, now on foot, towards the theatre of the battle now imminent.

-On November 19, while on the move, the Battalion would be issued as it went with... war stores, rations and equipment.
+On November 19, while on the move, the Battalion would be issued as it went with...war stores, rations and equipment.
 For much of the night it had marched to the assembly areas from where, at twenty minutes past six on that morning of November 20 - Zero Hour - the unit, not being in the first wave of the attack, had moved up into its forming-up area.

-From those forward position, some hours later, at ten minutes past ten that morning, and with bugles blowing, the 1st Battalion had advanced to the fray.
+From those forward position, some hours later, at ten minutes past ten, bugles blowing, the 1st Battalion had advanced to the fray.

-(Right: The Canal St-Quentin at Masnières, the crossing of which and the establishment of a bridgehead being the first objectives for the Newfoundlanders on November 20, the first day of the Battle of Cambrai - photograph from 2009)
+(Right above: The Canal St-Quentin at Masnières, the crossing of which and the establishment of a bridgehead being the first objectives for the Newfoundlanders on November 20, the first day of the Battle of Cambrai - photograph from 2009)

-This new offensive - apparently initially conceived to be no more than a large-scale raid - the so-called Battle of Cambrai, was to officially last for just two weeks and a day, from November 20 until December 4, the Newfoundlanders to be directly involved at all times during that period.
+This new offensive - apparently initially conceived to be no more than a large-scale raid the so-called Battle of Cambrai, was to officially last for just two weeks and a day, from November 20 until December 4, the Newfoundlanders to be directly involved at all times during that period.